 During the 2011-2012 Permit Year, Jefferson County Commission formalized an ongoing Memorandum of Understanding with the Alabama Green Industry Training Center (AGITC) through the Alabama Cooperative Extension System (ACES).
-This year AGITC promoted and held 120 events regarding proper use of pesticides, herbicides and fertilizers as well as runoff reduction.
+This year AGITC promoted and held 44 events regarding proper use of pesticides, herbicides and fertilizers as well as runoff reduction.
 The AGITC is a local agency that has been recognized by the Alabama Department of Agriculture and Industries and the ACES as a provider of workshops, training and testing to fulfill state regulations which identify individuals who are required to obtain state certification and permits.

 The AGITC web site has links to free safety videos for both English and Spanish speaking work crews.
 The web address is http://ugaurbanag.com/safety/general-guidelines-landscape-equipment-safety.
+Please see Appendix B and I.